 Aardvark (Yes- it's on both lists.
 I didn't write them!)

 The Big Seven

-Finally, I’ve now also discovered The Big Seven - a clever marketing ploy by the tourism industry, adding another two enormous animals, the great white shark and the southern right whale.
+Finally, I’ve now also discovered The Big Seven - a clever marketing ploy by the tourism industry, adding another two enormous animals, the great white shark and the southern right whale, to the Big Five.
 Both can be seen off the coast of South Africa.